5 Key points:

 3) Botox injections

 Botox can be injected into the bladder for those who do not respond to oral medication [Fig 2].
 About 100 to 150 units of botox is injected into the wall of the bladder to paralyze the bladder muscle and suppress their contraction.
 The effect is seen as early as 2 weeks after injection.
 This procedure is normally done as a day case under general anaesthesia and takes 15 mins to do.
-Success rates vary from 50% to 70% and the effect last up to 9 months.
+Success rates vary from 50% to 70% but the effect last 6 to 9 months.
 Repeat injections may then be needed.
 Complications include bloody urine and retention of urine that may require self-catheterisation.

 This is reserved for those who fail medication and botox bladder injection.
 It requires a special device and is an expensive procedure.
 It consists of a neurostimulation device system that sends mild electrical pulses to the sacral nerve at regular intervals to modulate it.
 As it may not work for all patients, a trial electrode is first implanted into the sacrum [Fig 3].
 This wired electrode is tested with an external meter over a period of 3 to 5 days as the patient records voiding patterns that occur with stimulation.
 The record is compared to recorded voiding patterns without stimulation.
 The comparison demonstrates whether the device will effectively reduce symptoms.
 If the test is successful, the neurostimulator device is then implanted under the skin at the level of the upper buttock.
 The most common complications are infection and breakage of the device / wire.